ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Experimental Results

 Figure \ref{fig:1d} shows the average clean accuracy drop achieved by the methods.
 ARQ's drop is smaller (hence, clean accuracy is higher) than the other baselines.
 Except for the 4-bit equivalent BitOPs, \Tool{} outperformed all baselines.

-Figures in Appendix~\ref{app:size} present the model size/ACR tradeoff.
+While our primary experiments focused on using BitOPs as the constraint, here we present supplementary results with ACR and average difference in clean accuracy as the y-axis and model size as the x-axis.
+This provides additional insights into model size measurements, even though model size was not used as a constraint in our main experiments.
+Figure \ref{fig:2} compares \Tool{} with baseline methods.